MuhammadEssa25/10Pearls_Project/README.md

 # Tech Stack:
-Following Tech Stack is being implemented:
-- React + Typescript for frontend
-- ASP.NET Core Web Api
-- SQL Server Management Studio for database
+The following technologies are used in this project:

+Frontend:
-- Redux for state management in React
+React + TypeScript for building the user interface Redux for state management in React
+Bootstrap for styling
+React Router for handling routing
+Axios for HTTP requests
+JWT for user authentication

+Backend:
+ASP.NET Core Web API
-- Serilog for Application logging (to be implemented)
+Entity Framework Core for ORM and database management xUnit for unit testing (to be implemented)
-- xUnit for unit testing (to be implemented)
+Serilog for application logging (to be implemented) Swagger for API documentation

+Database:
+SQL Server (or other preferred databases like MySQL using Pomelo.EntityFrameworkCore.MySql) Tools & Services:

-- SonarQube for analyzing code quality (to be implemented)
+SonarQube for analyzing code quality (to be implemented) Visual Studio for development (optional)

 ## Additional Information
-TBD
+Authentication: This system supports JWT-based authentication.
+You will need to create a JWT token for secure API access.
+Logging: Application logs are being handled by Serilog, which will provide insights into the application's behavior (implementation to be done).
+Testing: Unit tests are being implemented using xUnit for various backend services.